glato/emerge/README.md

   - d3
 ```

-The YAML configuration is basically defined at the following levels:
+The yaml configuration is basically defined at the following levels:

 ## project level